 EXPERT TIP 🤓

-Medical History Disregarded is a type which provides the most comprehensive cover.
-But it’s usually only available to businesses that want to provide cover for over 20 members.
+Medical History Disregarded provides the most comprehensive cover.
+However, it’s typically only available to businesses with over 15 employees, depending on the insurer.

 One way to reduce the cost of your Employee Health Insurance is to add the 6 week NHS wait option.

-This means that if the treatment a worker needs is available on the NHS within 6 weeks, they’ll get care with the NHS.
+If the treatment an employee needs is available on the NHS within 6 weeks, they’ll get care with the NHS.
 If the waiting list is longer than 6 weeks, the employee will get private care immediately.
-This is worth considering since NHS waiting lists are more often than not, longer than 6 weeks.

 Due to the current length of NHS waiting times, some insurers such as AXA aren’t offering this option.
 The market changes regularly, so if you’re unsure, give us a call on 02074425880 or email help@drewberry.co.uk to find out your options.

-Most insurers will have various optional extras to add to your cover.
+Most Private Medical Insurance providers have various optional extras to add to your policy.
 Popular add-ons include Dental and Optical cover, Travel cover, and Psychiatric cover.
 These will come at a higher price, though.

 Mental health cover isn’t always included as standard with Health Insurance.
 Psychiatric care offers a number of mental health treatments or therapy sessions per year.

-This might be a fixed amount of therapy sessions, inpatient days, or consultations with a psychologist or psychiatrist.
-For example, Bupa offers mental health and psychiatric services in full for up to 45 days per year.
+This might be a fixed number of therapy sessions, inpatient days, or consultations with a psychologist or psychiatrist.
+For example, Bupa offers mental wellbeing and psychiatric services in full for up to 45 days per year.

 Employee Health Insurance usually covers emergency and surgical procedures to the eyes and mouth.
-This includes the loss of a tooth, removal of an affected wisdom tooth, or a cataract operation, for example.
+This includes the loss of a tooth, removal of an impacted wisdom tooth, or a cataract operation, for example.

-Some employers allow employees to extend health coverage to immediate family members.
+Some employers allow employees to extend their private medical cover to immediate family members.
 The premiums of which are either paid for by the company or the employee.

-By extending cover to their families, the benefit becomes even more valuable.
-It can help them get the treatment they need fast and limit any financial burden associated with private care.
+By extending cover to families, the benefit becomes even more valuable.
+It can help families get the treatment they need fast and limit any financial burden associated with private healthcare.

-If you want to discuss putting a policy in place don’t hesitate to give us a call on 02074425880 or email help@drewberry.co.uk.
+If you want to discuss putting a policy in place, give us a call on 02074425880 or email help@drewberry.co.uk.

 Joseph Toft